prisong97/prisong97.github.io/_posts/post-semester-reflection.md

 eigenvalue played a part in governing this too!
 I really wished I took this class earlier.

 This class was easily my favourite, in my four years as an undergraduate.
 It's quite unfortunate that I butchered all the assessments (and effectively this course).
 Besides Real Analysis, I had not been this invested in a module.
 I am quite sore that I would have to exercise my S/U for this class.
 I really learnt a lot, including understanding what it truly means for curiosity to kill the cat.
-But I would not have it another other way.
+But I would not have had it another other way.
 Thank you Prof. Vincent for allowing me to join this class!